 eveloping women leaders has been central to Johnson & Johnson’s mission since the company was founded in 1886.
 Case in point: Eight of the company’s first 14 employees were women—and by the early 1910s, they led a quarter of the company's departments.

 That legacy of championing women lives on today in full force: Globally, more than a third of the company's executives are female, and in the U.S., over 40% of management positions are held by women.
+This year, Johnson & Johnson was named Latina Style Company of the Year for its work providing career opportunities to Latinas in the United States.

 Last year,Regional Vice President, Ethicon Latin America, one of the Johnson & Johnson Medical Devices Companies, was tapped to oversee WLI in Latin America.